 Click on the indicator to explore the trends.

-Luxembourg has participated in the HBSC study in the survey rounds: 2006, 2010, 2014, 2018 and 2022.
+Luxembourg has participated in the HBSC study in the survey rounds 2006, 2010, 2014, 2018 and 2022.
 The sampling has always been based on a random selection from the register of school classes.
-The target population of the study comprises 11-18 year-old pupils attending schools in Luxembourg that teach according to the national curriculum.

 Adolescents were asked about their age, gender, nationality, school type and perceived wealth.